Skilled cartographer visited petroleum boom towns towns to create popular bird’s-eye views.

-Traveling from Pennsylvania to Texas at the turn of the century, Thaddeus Mortimer Fowler created oil town “aero views” – panoramic maps of many of America’s earliest petroleum boom towns.
+Traveling from Pennsylvania to Texas at the turn of the century, Thaddeus Mortimer Fowler created popular panoramic maps of many of America’s earliest petroleum boom towns.
 His cartographic depictions appeared to have been drawn from great heights.

-Fowler today has the greatest number of panoramic – “Aero View” or “Birds-Eye View” maps in the collection of the Library of Congress.
-Lithographs of his cartography (done without a balloon) have fascinated Americans since the Victorian Age.
+Today, T.M.
+Fowler has the greatest number of hand-drawn panoramic maps in the collection of the Library of Congress.
+Lithographs of his cartography (done without a balloon) have fascinated people since the Victorian Age.

 Panoramic maps were a popular cartographic form used to depict U.S. towns during the late nineteenth and early twentieth centuries.
-Interestingly, many of what Fowler called “aero views” captured the small cities near America’s earliest oil and natural gas fields.
+Many of what Fowler called “aero views” captured the small cities near America’s earliest oil and natural gas fields.

 Fowler was born in Lowell, Massachusetts, on December 21, 1842.
-He served in the 21st New York Volunteers in 1861 – was wounded at the Second Battle of Bull Run a year later – and discharged at Boston in 1863.
+He served in the 21st New York Volunteers in 1861 and was wounded at the Second Battle of Bull Run a year later before being discharged at Boston in 1863.
 After the war, Fowler migrated to Wisconsin, where he established his own panoramic map-making company.

 An additional 165 Fowler views of Pennsylvania towns are in the Pennsylvania State Archives and at Pennsylvania State University.
 He also visited the booming oilfield communities in Oklahoma and Texas.

-“Thaddeus Mortimer Fowler (1842–1922) was perhaps the most prolific of the dozens of bird’s-eye view artists who crisscrossed the country during the latter three decades of the nineteenth century,” explains the Amon Carter Museum of American Art in Fort Worth, Texas.
-“He produced at least seventeen views of different Texas cities in 1890 and 1891, but that output is dwarfed by his production of almost 250 views of Pennsylvania between 1872 and 1922.”
+“Thaddeus Mortimer Fowler (1842–1922) was perhaps the most prolific of the dozens of bird’s-eye view artists who crisscrossed the country during the latter three decades of the nineteenth century,” explained the Amon Carter Museum of American Art in 2005.

 Historians have identified 411 separate Fowler panoramas.
-“His views of Pennsylvania towns suggest he concentrated on a specific geographical area in a given year, very likely to minimize transportation problems,” notes the Library of Congress.
+“His views of Pennsylvania towns suggest he concentrated on a specific geographical area in a given year, very likely to minimize transportation problems,” according to the Library of Congress.